-- Physical acts of a sexual nature, such as: - o Rape, sexual battery, molestation, or attempts to commit these assaults; and

-- o Intentional or unintentional physical conduct which is sexual in nature, such as touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's or student's body, or poking another employee's or student's body. - Unwanted sexual advances, propositions or other sexual comments, such as: - o Requests for sexual favors; - o Subtle or obvious pressure for unwelcome sexual activities; - o Repeated requests for dates or romantic gestures, including gift giving; - Sexually oriented gestures, noises, remarks, jokes, questions, or comments about a person's sexuality, sexual experience, or romantic history which create a hostile work environment.
+- Physical acts of a sexual nature, such as: - o Rape, sexual battery, molestation, or attempts to commit these assaults; and - o Intentional or unintentional physical conduct which is sexual in nature, such as touching, pinching, patting, kissing, hugging, grabbing, brushing against another employee's or student's body, or poking another employee's or student's body. - Unwanted sexual advances, propositions or other sexual comments, such as: - o Requests for sexual favors; - o Subtle or obvious pressure for unwelcome sexual activities; - o Repeated requests for dates or romantic gestures, including gift giving; - Sexually oriented gestures, noises, remarks, jokes, questions, or comments about a person's sexuality, sexual experience, or romantic history which create a hostile work environment.
 This is not limited to interactions in person.
-Remarks made over virtual platforms and in messaging apps when employees are working remotely or students are learning remotely can create a similarly hostile work environment; - Sex stereotyping, which occurs when someone's conduct or personality traits are judged based on other people's ideas or perceptions about how individuals of a particular sex should act or look; - o Remarks regarding an employee's or student's gender expression, such as wearing a garment typically associated with a different gender identity; or - Asking employees to take on traditionally gendered roles, such as asking a woman to serve meeting refreshments when it is not part of, or appropriate to, her job duties. - Sexual or discriminatory displays or publications anywhere in the workplace or on RSC's premises, such as: - o Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials, or other materials that are sexually demeaning, pornographic. - o This also extends to the virtual or remote workspace and can include having such materials visible in the background of one's home during a virtual meeting. - Sexual exploitation occurs when an individual takes non-consensual, unfair, or abusive advantage of another for their own advantage, benefit, entertainment or profit.
-Examples include, but are not limited to: - Non-consensual photo or video taking or sharing, or audio taping of sexual activity or other intimate parts of another person without knowledge or consent. - O Voyeurism is the intentional use or installation of an imaging device to surreptitiously view, broadcast or record a person dressing or undressing or the sexual or other intimate parts of such a person at a place and time when such person has a reasonable expectation of privacy, without such person's knowledge or consent. - The disrobing or exposure of another person without their consent. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity, or gender expression, such as: - o Interfering with, destroying, or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - o Bullying, yelling, or name-calling; - o Intentional misuse of an individual's preferred pronouns; - o Creating different expectations for individuals based on their perceived identities; - o Dress codes that place more emphasis on women's attire.
+Remarks made over virtual platforms and in messaging apps when employees are working remotely or students are learning remotely can create a similarly hostile work environment; - Sex stereotyping, which occurs when someone's conduct or personality traits are judged based on other people's ideas or perceptions about how individuals of a particular sex should act or look; - o Remarks regarding an employee's or student's gender expression, such as wearing a garment typically associated with a different gender identity; or - Asking employees to take on traditionally gendered roles, such as asking a woman to serve meeting refreshments when it is not part of, or appropriate to, her job duties. - Sexual or discriminatory displays or publications anywhere in the workplace or on RSC's premises, such as: - O Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials, or other materials that are sexually demeaning, pornographic. - o This also extends to the virtual or remote workspace and can include having such materials visible in the background of one's home during a virtual meeting. - Sexual exploitation occurs when an individual takes non-consensual, unfair, or abusive advantage of another for their own advantage, benefit, entertainment or profit.
+Examples include, but are not limited to: - Electronically recording, photographing, or transmitting intimate or sexual utterances, sounds or images of another person, whether authentic or created or enhanced through technology, without such person's knowledge or consent.

+- Ovyeurism, which includes the intentional use or installation of an imaging device to surreptitiously view, broadcast or record a person dressing or undressing or the sexual or other intimate parts of such a person at a place and time when such person has a reasonable expectation of privacy, without such person's knowledge or consent. - o The disrobing or exposure of another person without their consent. - o Knowingly transmitting a sexually transmitted infection, including HIV, to another person. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity, or gender expression, such as: - o Interfering with, destroying, or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - o Bullying, yelling, or name-calling; - o Intentional misuse of an individual's preferred pronouns; - o Creating different expectations for individuals based on their perceived identities; - o Dress codes that place more emphasis on women's attire.